alvarop/alvarop.com.old/_posts/2015-12-06-portable-flux-capacitor.md

 ![Behind the LED strips](/images/fluxcapacitor/FluxCapacitor - 8.jpg)

-I had some leftover alder wood boards leftover from other projects, so I decided to use that instead.
-It was just large enough to fit the tubes (and coincidentally, almost fit in the box I had) and strong enough to hold everything in place.
+I had some leftover alder wood boards from other projects, so I decided to use that instead.
+It was just large enough to fit the tubes, about the right size for the box I had, and strong enough to hold everything in place.

 ![Full board from behind](/images/fluxcapacitor/FluxCapacitor - 9.jpg)